 A real estate agent can help you with the task of defining your dream house, while making sure that what you wish for is realistic, both in terms of features or budget.
 He/she can also act as a mediator to help you get on the same page.
 However, even with some help, it might take you a few visits before you figure out what you are looking for.

 3. House hunt with a plan

-House hunting can be as exciting as it can be depressing.
-Competition can be harsh, making finding and securing your dream home a real challenge.
+Getting ready to buy a house and the house hunting process can be as exciting as it can be depressing.
+Competition can be harsh, making, finding and securing your dream home a real challenge.
 So be ready to embark on an emotional roller-coaster.

 But that's not it.
 More than likely, it will take you a few tries before you find a home for which you might think about making an offer.
 For this reason, house hunting can also become very time-consuming.
 This is why you need to have a precise plan and stick to it.